-How to Optimize Reach vs. Frequency
+How to Optimize Reach And Frequency

 Building out processes and best practices for optimizing reach and frequency is the best way to know what to do for any future campaigns and projects.
 One way to do that is to partner with a marketing service that manages your OTT/CTV ads for maximum effectiveness.

-Frequency capping does precisely what the name implies: it caps the number of times someone is exposed to an ad (or even a set of ads) in a specific campaign.
+Frequency capping does what the name implies: it caps the number of times someone is exposed to an ad (or even a set of ads) in a specific campaign.
 Because online marketing through platforms like OTT and CTV generate lots of granular data that can help guide your campaigns, you can cap frequency for specific individuals.

-Benefits of Frequency Capping:
+Benefits of Frequency Capping

 - You avoid marketing fatigue and overexposure to your ads.
 Even interested shoppers can become frustrated by seeing the same ad too many times in one day.